alexbumbu/CalendarWrap/README.md

-# EventDigest
+# CalendarWrap
-EventDigest is a tool for synthesizing calendar events and publish them to personal and business Facebook pages.
+CalendarWrap is a tool for synthesizing calendar events and publish them to personal and business Facebook pages.
 It works with Google Calendar or Facebook Events and has Google Photos integration to attach photos to posts.

-## Using EventDigest
+## Using CalendarWrap
-Before using EventDigest you need to do the following:
+Before using CalendarWrap you need to do the following:

 1. Retrieve the Facebook app keys (documentation [here](https://developers.facebook.com/docs/ios/getting-started)) and fill the `Config.debug.xcconfig` and `Config.release.xconfig` files.
 Look for the `_Config.debug.xconfig` and `_Config.release.xconfig` templates in the repository.<br />
 Alternatively you can update the `Info.plist` file with your Facebook app keys, just don't forget to change the Project -> Configurations to the CocoaPods ones, or your own.